motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 @include "channelmod_rfsimu.conf"
 ```

-You can check the example run 2 in this link:(../radio/rfsimulator/README.md)
+- You can check the example run 2 in the gNB part in this link:(../radio/rfsimulator/README.md)

 - For the channel model configuration, follow the path to openairinterface5g/ci-scripts/conf_files and edit the channelmod_rfsimu.conf as: